sjsakib/sjsakib.github.io/_posts/2017-10-11-scraping-lightoj.markdown

 code = response.css('textarea::text').extract_first()
 print(code)
 ```
 We get only `#include `.
-Where's the rest of code?
+Where's the rest of the code?
 What's happening here?
 Notice that next word in the code after this is `<bits/stdc++.h>`.
 Scrapy is treating this as a html tag.
 So we get only `#include ` as text.
 We can't extract our code with the html parse that comes with scrapy.

 We'll use `BeautifulSoup` instead.
 (Which I've used earlier) It's easy, we'll import `BeautifulSoup` and create our soup with `response.text`.
 Then we can extract all our informations correctly.
 ```python